mportuesisf/tinycards-exporter/README.md

 ## Limitations
  - If your deck in TinyCards has additional fields for each card face, they are not retained.
 Only the first line of each card is transferred.
- - Decks with pictures are not supported.
+ - Decks with pictures and sounds are not supported.